BrandonjBradley/CS-4120/Documentation/Initial Schedule.md

 <b>Garrett</b>

-- start on GUI for input
+- Start on GUI for input

 #Week 5
 <b>ALL</b>